Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Solution Provider</b></td>
 <td>
-Organizations that develop mobile and/or browser based applications for end (solution) users to access chain networks.
+Organizations that develop mobile and/or browser-based applications for end (solution) users to access chain networks.
 Some application owners may also be network owners.

 Roles: Chain Transactor
 </td>